jaspyha/cse15l-lab-reports/week3/LabReport3.md

 ```
 grep -A 0 "Liquor" ./written_2/travel_guides/berlitz2/Bahamas-History.txt
 ```
+The '-A n' option seems to take in a number for 'n'.
+It also seems like two sentences are returned.
+The second sentence does not seem to contain "Liquor".

 Output:
 ```
 Liquor money bought Nassau better houses, churches, lighting, water, roads, sewers, docks, and hotels.
 The city’s first gambling casino opened in 1920; the first daily air service from Miami began in 1929; the yacht set decided Nassau was fashionable, and many wealthy Americans as well as Prohibition millionaires built homes on the islands.
 ```
+The '-A n' option seems to take in a number for 'n'.
+It also seems like only one sentence is returned in comparision to two in Example 1.

 **Summary**
+The '-A n' option takes in a parameter n that is a number.
+It indicates the number of lines after the line where the pattern occurs to include in the output as well.
+In default grep, only the line where the pattern occurs is returned.
+This is useful when searching through scholarly articles and context is useful.

 ---
 ### The '-o' Option